 Preparation workshop for Labour and Birth in Cornwall

-Covid-19 Statement – During this difficult time I will continue to do workshops online using zoom.
-The format is exactly the same as the old in-person classes, same times just not in-person.
-The cost of the 2 part online class is £140.00.
-I will also offer a 1-2-1 social distance follow up meeting if you are interested.
-You can find available dates on the calendar by clicking here, If you would like to book on or would like more information it would be best to contact me directly on email@example.com or 01872 240625.
+Covid-19 Statement – I am hoping to teach in person from July 2021 onwards at my work space Idless Mill outside of Truro (covid permitting).
+Please email or phone to book your place or for more information.
+Cost: £180 per couple for the weekend, or £140 online if you are self-isolating using Zoom.
+You can find available dates on the calendar by clicking here, If you would like to book on or would like more information it would be best to contact me directly on firstname.lastname@example.org or 01872 240625.
 Thank you and stay well.

 This popular monthly class for women and their birth partners has as it’s basis the empowering and practical workshop first evolved by Janet Balaskas, founder of the Active Birth Centre in London.
 Over the years I have added the knowledge I have gleaned from my other wonderfully inspiring teachers namely, Michel Odent, Pam England, Jean Sutton, Ina May Gaskin to name but a few.
 To this I must add the crucial hands-on experience that I have been fortunate to have

 gained from the mothers, fathers, babies and birth professionals that I have worked with over the years.
 This workshop is a complete Birth Preparation for couples in itself, and is for example an alternative to NCT courses.
 The weekend may also be an ideal complement to Pregnancy yoga classes, NCT antenatal classes, Hypnobirthing or Hospital NHS classes.

 The workshop looks in detail at the birth process from around 6 weeks prior to the onset of labour up until the end of the first week of your baby’s life after birth.

 The workshop is an ideal preparation for your chosen birth partner as it will prepare him/her for almost everything that may or may not happen.
 Practical and useful suggestions as to what may help to make labour easier and more manageable are discussed and explained.